 For the vehicle, only trips pertaining to business are deductible (ex: driving to get supplies or to meet clients etc.).
 What does not qualify would be driving home, to work or anywhere that is not business-related.
 CRA does legally require a vehicle logbook to track exactly how many kilometres in a year are related to business.
 The value of the deduction for 2019 would be $0.58 per the first 5,000 kilometres, then $0.52 per additional kilometre.

-As well for home offices, usually the calculation is based on a percentage.
+As well for home offices, CRA requires your home office to be a place in which you meet clients and incur revenue, or the registered place of business.
+If this is the case for you, you maybe able to claim this deduction.
+Home office deductions are usually the calculation is based on a percentage.
 Divide your total home square footage by the square footage of your office and apply this percent to all home expenses (ex: utilities, property tax, rent, mortgage interest).

 There is also an opportunity to provide information on capital cost allowance (CCAs), which refer to assets to your company (ex: computers, vehicles etc.) and calculate the amortization, which is an expense also.